-There is a considerable body of work undertaken by statutory and voluntary organisations in relation to drugs and related addiction issues, which provided background and context for this review.
-We decided to exclude a number of areas:
+Any review of drugs is potentially extremely wide ranging.
+There is a considerable body of work, undertaken by statutory and voluntary organisations in relation to drugs and related addiction issues, which will provide background and context for this review.
+The following areas were excluded:

-- Drug use amongst some women and the link with prostitution, as this was covered by the recent London Assembly report 'Street Prostitution in London 2005'. - The links between drug and alcohol misuse, as there has been substantial work undertaken by the Greater London Alcohol and Drug Alliance (GLADA) in relation to alcohol.
-The work by GLADA does provide opportunities for more effective partnership and preventative work. - Drug addiction and the impact it has on families, including babies born with addictions to drugs, this does not come within the remit of the MPS.
-There has been substantial work in this area undertaken by FRANK, the Home Office website geared towards drug treatment. - Prescribed drugs can have addictive qualities unless these drugs are involved in illegal sale or trafficking do not come within the remit of MPS and therefore this review. - Access to and the use of illegal drugs within prisons.
+- There was evidence to suggest a link between drug use amongst some women and prostitution.
+However, this issue has been covered by the recent London Assembly report Street Prostitution in London 2005.
+There are links between drug and alcohol misuse.
+However, there has been substantial work undertaken by the Greater London Alcohol and Drug Alliance (GLADA) in relation to alcohol.
+The work by GLADA does provide opportunities for more effective partnership and preventative work.19 - Drug addiction and the impact it has on families, including babies born with addictions to drugs, is an issue, but it does not come within the remit of the MPS.
+There has been substantial work undertaken by 'FRANK'.20 - Whilst many prescribed drugs can have addictive qualities, unless these drugs are involved in illegal sale or trafficking they did not come within the remit of MPS and therefore this review. - Access to and the use of illegal drugs within prisons.
 This issue was excluded as it came within the remit of HM Prison Service.